xjantoth/microservice/intro.md

 # Main Goals

-- Learn how to setup Kubenretes cluster (on-premise)
+- Learn how to setup Kubernetes cluster (on-premise)
 - Write helm charts from scratch (with dependencies)
 - Deployment to Kubernetes cluster